MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Workflow Examples

 \section{Workflow Examples}

 The overall workflow for multiscale simulations varies depending on the system under study and the specific multiscale method employed.
 For multiscale QM/MM MD simulations, we typically start with a system that has been equilibrated at the classical MM level.
 This MM equilibration phase involves the usual steps for classical MD simulations, such as energy minimization and equilibration to target conditions (e.g., ambient temperature) in the selected thermodynamic ensemble.
 Subsequently, input files for all programs involved in the simulation are prepared.
 This includes providing MiMiC with the information needed for client communication, the definition of subsystems, and the computation of subsystem interactions.
-The MiMiCPy preprocessing toolkit, described in Section~\ref{sec:mimicpy}, is designed to facilitate this part of the workflow\cite{raghavan2023mimicpy}.
+The MiMiCPy preprocessing toolkit, described in Sec.~\ref{sec:mimicpy}, is designed to facilitate this part of the workflow\cite{raghavan2023mimicpy}.
 Following the preparation, the multiscale simulation is performed.
 Like in any classical or ab inito MD workflow, this includes benchmarking to ensure optimal use of computational resources, equilibration, and production simulations.
 The generated trajectory data can be post-processed to evaluate various properties of interest.
 Although we currently rely on the output files produced by the external programs that can be analyzed using standard tools for MD analysis, we plan to introduce our own output to facilitate and homogenize the post-processing phase.

 MiMiC-based multiscale simulations can proceed in several different ways depending on the method and its implementation.
-In this section, we describe in detail three such workflows: electrostatic embedding QM/MM in Section~\ref{sec:elec_emb}, polarizable embedding QM/MM in Section~\ref{sec:pol_emb}, and MTS QM/MM in Section~\ref{sec:mts_md}.
+In this section, we describe in detail three such workflows: electrostatic embedding QM/MM in Sec.~\ref{sec:elec_emb}, polarizable embedding QM/MM in Sec.~\ref{sec:pol_emb}, and MTS QM/MM in Sec.~\ref{sec:mts_md}.